tc39/notes/es7/2016-09/sept-27.md

 YK: Actually, extending objects reintroduces all of the ambiguity of ES5

-BF: Let's take a step back from the syntax, and from making this on classes.
+BFS: Let's take a step back from the syntax, and from making this on classes.
 People want mixins.
 People want to set the prototype of something.
 They have a big grab bag of objects, and a big grab bag of things they want to attach with a prototype.
 They see that class is a way of setting the prototype syntactically, in a manner.
 I'm asking, do they really want it on a class, or do they really want this syntactic prototype delegation? __proto__ feels like a second-class citizen.

 RW: My question to this room is, should we put time into the syntax like class-mixin-basic.js?